In recent months, I’ve found myself needing more and more shopping therapy. You?

 I’m pretty frugal in general, ask my husband.
 So it usually takes a while for me to spend money.

-Not leaving the house much in the last six months though has brought on a serious desire to buy something.
+Not leaving the house much in the last however many months though has brought on a serious desire to buy something.
 Anything.
 Usually something I don’t need.

 On a whim, I bought myself a 3d pen and some extra filament (plastic) because clearly, I needed this now.
 A few hours of research and a hundred bucks later, my money was spent.

 It got me thinking.
 When was the last time anyone bought something they wanted without another thought?

 I’m not talking about the candy impulse buy while shopping at Target.

 Rather the impulse to buy without thinking about who you’re buying from, price, shipping details, or the like.